fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/staking-payment-locks.md

 ## **Dispute Resolution**

-In the initial stages of the PoLN protocol, disputes between the initiator and the fellowship will be handled based on a predefined set of guidelines and criteria.&#x20;
+In the initial stages of the PoLN protocol, disputes between the initiator and the fellowship will be handled based on a predefined set of guidelines and criteria.

 These criteria will serve as a framework to determine the release or forfeiture of locked funds.
 They could include, but are not limited to: